hcs0/hannahsuarez.github.io/links.md

 [Public key - own email](https://pgp.mit.edu/pks/lookup?op=get&search=0x4C2DCC07E9E12FE6)

-I am on Mastodon on the infosec.exchage, mamot.fr and toot.berlin instances.
+I am on Mastodon on the infosec.exchage, mamot.fr and toot.berlin instances as superruserr.

+I am on Pleroma and GNUSocial as hcs.

 I am on IRC as hcs0.